CASPer and Duet: The Facts (2025-2026)

 CASPer Test Prep

-There has been a lot of added anxiety this year due to the CASPer, Duet, and Snapshot exams that many medical schools now require.
+There has been a lot of added anxiety this year due to the CASPer exam that many medical schools now require.

 The good news is that based on what we are hearing from our students, these are not difficult “exams” and there is little to stress about!
 Read on to learn more about what to expect and how to prepare.